jabrena/latency-problems/README.md

 Scenario: Calculate the influence of Indian gods in Mahabharata
     Given a REST API about Indian Gods
     When  the client sends the request
-    Then  return the top 3 indian gods most mentioned Mahabharata And with presence in Wikipedia
+    Then  return the Top 3 indian gods mentioned in Mahabharata And   with presence in Wikipedia
+    And   the number of hits in Mahabharata data source

 ```